-- 5.4.1.1 This section describes the approach to the Cumulative Effect Assessment (CEA) with regard to the Hornsea Three EIA.
-The CEA considers the potential impacts arising from Hornsea Three alongside the potential impacts of other development activities in the vicinity of the development. - 5.4.1.2 For the purposes of the Hornsea Three EIA, cumulative effects are defined as those that result from incremental changes caused by other reasonably foreseeable actions alongside the project in question.
-This includes the impact of other relevant developments that were not present at the time of data collection (surveys etc.).
-In-combination effects are defined as the combined effect of Hornsea Three, with the effects from a number of different projects, on the integrity of European Sites.
-In-combination effects will be presented within the Habitats Regulation Assessment (HRA).
+- 5.4.1.1 This section describes the approach to the Cumulative Effect Assessment (CEA) with regard to the Hornsea Three EIA process.
+The CEA considers the likely effects arising from Hornsea Three alongside the likely effects of other development activities in the vicinity of Hornsea Three, based on the information available. - 5.4.1.2 For the purposes of the Hornsea Three EIA process, cumulative effects are defined as those that result from incremental changes caused by other reasonably foreseeable actions alongside the project in guestion.
+This includes the impact of other relevant developments that were not present at the time of data collection or survey.
+In-combination effects are defined as the combined effect of Hornsea Three, with the effects from a number of different projects, on the integrity of European Sites designated for their nature conservation value.
+In-combination effects are presented separately within the Report to Inform the Appropriate Assessment.